apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  VMware versions 6.5, 6.7 and 7.0.
 There is rudimentary VMware 8.0 support since this version.

    .. note:: The following VMware minor versions are supported and tested: 6.5, 6.7, 6.7.1, 6.7.2, 6.7.3, 7.0, 7.0.1.0, 7.0.2.0, 7.0.3.0.
-    For any minor versions without hypervisor mappings, all virtual machines have guest OS identifier "otherGuest64" (x86-64 architecture) or "otherGuest" (other architectures).
+    For any minor versions without hypervisor mappings, all Instances have guest OS identifier "otherGuest64" (x86-64 architecture) or "otherGuest" (other architectures).

    .. note:: There is a known issue in 6.7 U1 (https://kb.vmware.com/s/article/67315) which blocks some CloudStack cloning operations.
 The use of linked clones is known to be effected.

-   .. note:: There is a known issue in 6.7 U3 - 6.7 U3f where a mailformed OVA could crash vCenter services (for more information see `here <https://mail-archives.apache.org/mod_mbox/cloudstack-users/202005.mbox/%3CCAMvtBPNQqbe0XEsHyjFMror7HRvj-c%3DfEe7y12NfCDQSFTYgqQ%40mail.gmail.com%3E>`_).
+   .. note:: There is a known issue in 6.7 U3 - 6.7 U3f where a malformed OVA could crash vCenter services (for more information see `here <https://mail-archives.apache.org/mod_mbox/cloudstack-users/202005.mbox/%3CCAMvtBPNQqbe0XEsHyjFMror7HRvj-c%3DfEe7y12NfCDQSFTYgqQ%40mail.gmail.com%3E>`_).
 To avoid the issue, make sure to use 6.7 U3g or later.

 -  LXC Host Containers on RHEL 7 (not tested to work fine for last many CloudStack releases)
 -  Windows Server 2012 R2 with Hyper-V Role enabled (not tested to work fine for last many CloudStack releases)